 Have you tried this “Sabudana Khichdi Recipe“?
 Please feed us with your ★ star ratings and comments below.

-- 2 tablespoons peanut oil or ghee or any refined oil
+- 2 tbsp Peanut oil (or ghee or any refined oil)

-- To begin with, first, wash the sago pearls for 3-4 times until water runs clear.
+- Wash the sago pearls for 3-4 times until water runs clear.

-- Then, soak the sabudana pearls in 1 & 1/4 cup of water overnight.
+- Soak the sabudana pearls in 1 & ¼ cup of water overnight.

-- Now, once the sabudana is soaked well, you will see hardly any water left behind.
+- Once the sabudana is soaked well, you will see hardly any water left behind.